 - Necessary for carrying out body processes.

-Important Minerals and Functions
+Minerals and Function

-Important Vitamins and Function
+Vitamins and Function

 essential for most body processes.
 All body cells contain water.